Star Search (Singaporean TV series) season 11: Top 24 Meet and Greet

 A meet-and-greet session was held on 21 July 2019 at Funan's The Base, with special guests and former contestants Zoe Tay, Vivian Lai, Yao Wenlong and Brandon Wong.
 A second session was held on both locations at Gardens by the Bay and Woodlands Temporary Bus Interchange on 10 August 2019.
 A third meet-and-greet session, which also officiated the launch of the Samsung Galaxy Note 10 in Singapore, was held on Plaza Singapura on 17 August 2019.
 A fourth meet-and-greet session was held at Bugis+ on 15 September 2019.

 Another meet-and-greet session featuring the top 12 finalists and former contestants will be held 19 October at Wisma Atria.

 Screen Debut short videos

-A 24 one-minute video series titled Screen Debut, each featuring a contestant pairing with guidance trained by former Star Search contestants, were uploaded on Toggle and aired as commercials starting on 30 August 2019.
+A series of 24 one-minute video titled Screen Debut each featuring a contestant pairing with guidance trained by former Star Search contestants, was uploaded on Toggle and aired as commercials starting on 30 August 2019.
 Each video featured different approaches and stories, and how the finalists made their debut on its first role and showcasing their talents.